kstenerud/safe-encoding/safe85-specification.md

 | **0e** | `4`  | **1e** | `G`  | **2e** | `W`  | **3e** | `h`      | **4e** | `x`  |        |      |
 | **0f** | `5`  | **1f** | `H`  | **2f** | `X`  | **3f** | `i`      | **4f** | `y`  |        |      |

-The alphabet is chosen for text system safety & convenience, and is ordered according to the characters' ordinal positions in UTF-8, so that the resulting encoded text will binary sort in the same order as the data it represents.
+The alphabet is ordered according to the characters' ordinal positions in UTF-8, so that the resulting encoded text will sort in the same order as the data it represents.

 ### Run-Length Encoding